-5. Report on Pacific Southwest Railway Museum (Jim Lundquist) Action would receive a report for information.
+Report on Pacific Southwest Railway Museum (Jim Lundquist) Action would receive a report for information.

-6. Report on the Desert Line (Armando Freire) Action would receive a report for information.
+Report on the Desert Line (Armando Freire) 6.

-- 7. Real Property Matters (Tim Allison)

-- a.
-Summary of SD&AE Documents Issued Since

-July 15, 2008

 Action would receive a report for information.
+Receive

+Real Property Matters (Tim Allison) 7.

+Summary of SD&AE Documents Issued Since a.
+July 15, 2008 Action would receive a report for information.